gaskil36/DynamicPatchGuide/README.md

     ```bash
     cd tests
     ```
-5. Open the folder in Visual Studio Code (or the Python IDE of your choice):
+5. Open the folder in Visual Studio Code (or the Python Interpreter of your choice):
     ```bash
     python interface.py
     ```
+6. In your Interpreter, select the ```command.py``` python file.